 The hot cocoa pancakes really do taste like chocolate, and the marshmallow syrup on top just brings all the wonderful hot cocoa flavors you desire into your every bite.

-If you love hot chocolate, then make sure to check out these 20 Cozy Hot Chocolate Recipes, Hot Chocolate Popcorn, and Butterfingers Hot Chocolate.
+If you love hot chocolate, then make sure to check out my Easter Egg Hot Chocolate and my Butterfingers Hot Chocolate.

 - Simple ingredients.
 A lot of the ingredients we use are simple and basic pantry staple ingredients.
 Meaning that this recipe is easy enough to make with very minimal shopping needed.